Understanding Stock Market Boom and Bust Cycles

 Trading strategies during a correction could consist of taking a short-term position with investments, targeting a rate of return while managing risk.
 The worsening economic data lags the bearish stock market patterns during the correction, creating the appearance that all of a sudden the economy collapses and the stock market plummets, which then leads to the trough stage.

-In addition to taking shorter-term positions during a stock market correction or crash, bonds are often considered a safe haven in a weakening economy and stock market downtrend.
+In addition to taking shorter-term positions during a stock market correction or crash, bonds tend to be considered a safe haven in a weakening economy and stock market downtrend.
 As depicted on the chart below, from October 2007 to January 2009, the S&P 500 declined 46% while Ten Year Treasuries rose 15% over that span of time with a peak of 32% in 2008.

 Shorting stocks, ETFs, stock index futures and using call and put options is another popular bear market strategy.
 Not to be confused with taking short-term positions, meaning the duration of the trades are shorter; shorting the market involves selling stocks with the intent of buying them back at a lower price when the market drops.